Grumman F-14 Tomcat U.S Navy

 The Tomcat has been a kit subject of many manufacturers.
 In 1/72 scale I have made (in the past) the following kits:

-• Airfix kit: a typical kit of this brand with basic parts but reasonable accuracy; dates back from 1980...
+• Airfix kit: a typical kit of this brand with basic parts but reasonable accuracy; it had the initial "old shaped" tail and dates back from 1980...

 • Matchbox kit: a very rough kit with the well known trenches but I liked the decals at that time

-• Hasegawa kits: several were issued, but the first one was the best at that time (1982); Hasegawa also issued complete new F-14 kits later on with recessed panellines (but with NO STORES!!)
+• Hasegawa kits: several were issued, the first release was the best at the time (1977); Hasegawa released complete new F-14 kits later on with recessed panellines (but with NO STORES!!).

 Various kits have been re-issued, with small changes to the parts and with added newer parts of metal.

-And in 1989 came the Fujimi kit in 1/72; it was also issued in several kit versions, I have the kit no. series I-2
+In 1988 came the Fujimi kit in 1/72; it was also issued in several releases, I have the kit no. series I-2 released in 1989.

 box and parts